OpenBioMaps/documentation/official_docs/en/pwa.md

 The *YOUR_PROJECT* is the target table name which will used.
 Most commonm is the base project table.

 MAXSCALEDENOM 100000 means that no features displayed over 1:100.000 zoom level which is generally a good pratcice to prevent overloading your mapserver when it tries to calculates millions of clusters...

+The CONNECTION string should be set up properly according to your server.
+If you use a Docker, these settings are most probably good for you, except for the password.
+Copy and paste the CONNECTION setting from another working layer.

+*CONNECTION "host=localhost dbname=gisdata password={xxxxx} user=YOUR_PROJECT_admin options='--client_encoding=UTF8'"*

 More, you have to create an SQL query on the SQL QUERY SETTINGS page: